Customer Loyalty

 Back to top

-6) Behavioural Loyalty
+6) What Is Behavioural Loyalty?

 Though it's still an important variable to study, the customer's actions don’t always reflect their beliefs.
 Behavioural loyalty is not sufficient on its own to determine how committed a customer is to a particular brand.